Driving Home for Christmas: In popular culture

 The Chris Rea and Stacey Solomon versions of "Driving Home for Christmas" were used in the Christmas adverts for supermarket chain Iceland in 1997 and 2011 respectively.

 In December 2020, a joke about Dominic Cummings' journey to Durham during the coronavirus lockdown, which referenced the song in the punchline, was announced as the winner of UK TV channel Gold's annual "Christmas Cracker Joke" competition.
 The joke read: "What is Dominic Cummings' favourite Christmas song?
 'Driving Home for Christmas'".

+The song was used for a Christmas montage on the show, Gavin and Stacey.
+It was played during interspersing scene of Stacey's family driving as Gavin's family, hosting Christmas, prepares for their arrival.